trufflesecurity/trufflehog/README.md

 ## 11: Scan in CI

 Set the `--since-commit` flag to your default branch that people merge into (ex: "main").
 Set the `--branch` flag to your PR's branch name (ex: "feature-1").
+Depending on the CI/CD platform you use, this value can be pulled in dynamically (ex: [CIRCLE_BRANCH in Circle CI](https://circleci.com/docs/variables/) and [TRAVIS_PULL_REQUEST_BRANCH in Travis CI](https://docs.travis-ci.com/user/environment-variables/)).
+If the repo is cloned and the target branch is already checked out during the CI/CD workflow, then `--branch HEAD` should be sufficient.
 The `--fail` flag will return an 183 error code if valid credentials are found.

 ```bash
 trufflehog git file://. --since-commit main --branch feature-1 --only-verified --fail